 The Emerging Creatives Showcase is an annual themed and adjudicated exhibition of designers, craftspersons and managers.
 These themes will help us showcase emerging talent that has, for the most part, been left unfeatured in this and other exhibitions of rising talent.
-The theme for this year's exhibition will be African American Undergraduate, Graduate, and Early Career Designers, Craftspeople. and Managers.
+The cohort for this year's exhibition will feature Hispanic and Indigenous Designers and Technicians.
+ECS is open to anyone who wishes to apply.

-- You must be in the final year of your graduate or undergraduate training program or a recent graduate (within 5 years)
+Applicants must be in the final year of graduate or undergraduate training program or a recent graduate (within 5 years)

-- If accepted into the program, students must be or become a USITT Student Member and Early Career Professionals must be or join as an USITT Early Career member
+If accepted into the program, applicants must be or become a USITT Member.

 - For students, two letters of recommendation from faculty members at your school or one faculty member and one professional in your field of study with whom you have worked.